-The WHA announces the David J. Weber-Clements Center Prize given annually for the best non-fiction book on Southwestern America.
-The competition will be open to any non-fiction book, including biography, on any aspect of Southwestern life, past or present with a 2017 copyright.
-The Purpose of the prize is to promote fine writing and original research on the American Southwest.
-The author will receive $2500 and an invitation to give the annual Weber-Clements Prize Lecture at Southern Methodist University.
+The WHA announces the David J. Weber Prize given annually for the best non-fiction book on Southwestern America.
+The competition will be open to any non-fiction book, including biography, on any aspect of Southwestern life, past or present with a 2020 copyright.
+The purpose of the prize is to promote fine writing and original research on the American Southwest.
+The author will receive $2500 and an invitation to give the annual David J. Weber Prize Lecture at Southern Methodist University.

 2016 | Andrew Torget for Seeds of Empire: Cotton, Slavery, and the Transformation of the Texas Borderlands, 1800-1850 (University of North Carolina Press)

 2014 | John L. Kessell for Miera y Pacheco: A Renaissance Spaniard in Eighteenth-Century New Mexico (University of Oklahoma Press, 2013)

 2013 | Lance R. Blyth for Chiricahua and Janos: Communities of Violence in the Southwestern Borderlands, 1680-1880 (University of Nebraska Press, 2012)

 2012 | William deBuys for A Great Aridness: Climate Change and the Future of the American Southwest (Oxford University Press, 2013)